List of police reforms related to the George Floyd protests: Raleigh

 On June 9, 2020, Raleigh Mayor Mary-Ann Baldwin announced the ban of chokeholds, strangleholds, and shooting at moving vehicles.
 Baldwin also announced a de-escalation requirement and an independent review of the response to protests the week prior.

 Ohio

 Columbus

 Columbus mayor Andrew Ginther issued an executive order requiring all fatal incidents involving police in Columbus to be investigated by the Ohio Bureau of Criminal Investigation.

 Oklahoma

 Oklahoma City

 In September 2022 Oklahoma City mayor David Holt announced a series of reforms.
 Among them include a review of the de-escalation policy and the creation of a dedicated response team to mental health crises.

 Oregon

 Portland

 On June 5, 2020, Portland Public Schools cancelled its school resource officers program with the Portland Police Bureau.

 On June 9, 2020, Portland Mayor Ted Wheeler announced a series of police reforms, including disbanding the gun violence reduction unit, ending city officers' participation in the Transit Police, and reallocating money saved plus $5 million on initiatives "to help build the health, wealth and well-being of black people in Portland."

+Portland State University announced in 2020 that it would disarm its campus officers and began unarmed patrols in September 2021.
+However, in April 2023, it announced that it had begun "allowing officers to arm at their discretion".